Codecademy/docs/content/kotlin/concepts/datetime/terms/decodeFromHexString/decodeFromHexString.md

   - 'learn-kotlin'
 ---

-**`.decodeFromHexString()`** is a method in Kotlin designed to decode hex-encoded strings.
+**`decodeFromHexString()`** is a method in Kotlin designed to decode hex-encoded strings.
 Hexadecimal encoding is used for representing binary data in a human-readable format.
 This method simplifies the conversion of hex-encoded strings back into their original binary form.
-This method is a counterpart to encodeToHexString.
+This method is a counterpart to `encodeToHexString()`.

 ## Syntax